trustedsec/trevorc2/README.md

 ## Session Management

 TrevorC2 supports the ability to handle multiple shells coming from different hostnames.
 The way TrevorC2 works is it will identify new hostnames as sessions.
 You can interact with the sessions once you execute a command.
 If you have multiple sessions, you can type a command and interact with that session based on the session number stored globally.

+When first starting TrevorC2, you can type help or ? for additional information.
+Basic command usage is "list" which will list any active shells or none at all, or "interact <session_id>" to interact with the shell you want.

+You can always type back/exit within a shell, it will still remain active and not actually kill the shell.

 Example below:

 ```
 root@stronghold:/home/relik/Desktop/git/trevorc2# python trevorc2_server.py

 TrevorC2 - Legitimate Website Covert Channel